-Elected Members will adopt the role of overseeing the effective management of risk by officers.
-This includes:
+Elected Members will oversee the effective management of risk by officers.
+This includes:-

-- Agreeing structures for controlling and monitoring risks across the authority - Approving the Risk Management Policy and Framework - · Approving the Corporate Risk Register - Considering risks associated with decisions, arising from reports.
+- Agreeing structures for controlling and monitoring risks across the Authority - Approving the risk management policy and framework - · Noting the content of the corporate risk register - Considering risks associated with decisions arising from reports.